Skip to contents

 Types of BIRDiE Models

 The BIRDiE model we just fit is a mixed-effects model.
 It estimates a different relationship between turnout and race in every ZIP, but partially pools these estimates towards a common global estimate of the turnout-race relationship.
-BIRDiE supports two other general types of models as well: the complete-pooling and no-pooling models.
-The former uses a formula like turnout ~ 1 and only estimates a single, global relationship between turnout and race.
+BIRDiE supports three other general types of models as well: the complete-pooling and no-pooling categorical regression models, and a Normal linear model which can be used for continuous outcome variables (when the true regression function is assumed to be additive and linear in the covariates).
+The no-pooling uses a formula like turnout ~ 1 and only estimates a single, global relationship between turnout and race.
 The model therefore assumes that turnout has no association with geography, after controlling for race.
-The latter model uses a formula like turnout ~ proc_zip(zip).
+The complete-pooling model uses a formula like turnout ~ proc_zip(zip).
 While this model can be more computationally efficient to fit than the mixed-effects model, its performance can suffer on smaller datasets like the one used here.
-We recommend the mixed-effects model for general use.
+We recommend the mixed-effects model for general use when the outcome variable is discrete.

 Extracting population and small-area estimates